developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/setup/index.md

 1. Connect the device to a WiFi network, ensuring the [network requirements](#networkrequirements) are met to access the Device Tracker cloud.
 2. Launch StageNow app.
 3. Scan the barcode to install and setup Device Tracker; see step 4 in **Prerequisites**.
-2. Scan the barcode to enable the mobile app to communicate with the cloud server; see step 3 in **Prerequisites** .
+4. Scan the barcode to enable the mobile app to communicate with the cloud server; see step 3 in **Prerequisites** .
-3. On supported devices, scan the barcode created to enable secondary BLE so devices can be located when powered off; see step 5 in **Prerequisites**.
+5. On supported devices, scan the barcode created to enable secondary BLE so devices can be located when powered off; see step 5 in **Prerequisites**.

-### EMM
+### Using EMM

 Device Tracker can be remotely installed to devices without manual intervention through an EMM.
 XML is exported from StageNow profiles to be consumed by the EMM to install the client app on the device, automatically grant all permissions during install, configure the server connection and enable secondary BLE (optional).